akornatskyy/wheezy.validation/doc/userguide.rst

 * ``compare``.
 Compares attribute being validated with some other attribute value.
 Supported comparison operations include: ``equal``, ``not_equal``.
 See :py:class:`~wheezy.validation.rules.CompareRule`.
-* ``predicate``.
+* ``predicate``, ``model_predicate``.
 Fails if predicate return boolean ``False``.
-Predicate is any callable that accepts model and returns boolean.
+Predicate is any callable that accepts model and returns a boolean.
 It is useful for custom rules, e.g. a number of days between two model properties must not exceed certain value, etc.
+  See :py:class:`~wheezy.validation.rules.PredicateRule`.
+* ``must``, ``value_predicate``.
+Fails if predicate return boolean ``False``.
+Predicate is any callable that accepts a value and returns a boolean.
+It is useful for custom rule applicable to multiple attributes of model.
   See :py:class:`~wheezy.validation.rules.PredicateRule`.
 * ``regex``.
 Search for regular expression pattern.
 Initialized with ``regex`` as a regular expression pattern or a pre-compiled regular